 An open society requires everyone's commitment to common values such as equality, justice, respect and tolerance.
 With the Wintershall Dea Foundation for Democracy and Diversity, we promote science and research, education, art, culture and international understanding.

 Wintershall Dea is already a diverse company – and will become even more diverse in the future.
 We set ourselves ambitious goals as part of that and pursue them uncompromisingly.

 “Diversity simply makes our life more interesting,” says Torsten Eden, Subsurface Manager at Wintershall Dea and team leader of 14 experts with backgrounds from eight different nationalities.
 Find out what he values about his team and how he reacts to exclusion.

 We have defined clear goals to drive diversity, equity and inclusion at Wintershall Dea.
 Since then, we have been adapting processes so that we achieve these goals.

 Increasing the ratio of women in management positions

 It is our conviction that diverse teams at all levels of the hierarchy are more successful.
-One of our main goals is therefore for the proportion of women in management positions to be at least 30% by 2025.
+One of our main goals is therefore for the proportion of women in management positions to be more than 30% by 2025.
 That ratio in mid-2019 was 20% and it is now already 29%.
 To create a better gender balance in our management team in the coming years, we are currently planning measures to make management positions more family-friendly or specifically to motivate women to advance in their career.